-The European School Karlsruhe organizes in cooperation with the parents association, a wide range of activities in the afternoon, after school ends.
+In cooperation with the Parent's Association, the European School Karlsruhe organizes a wide range of activities in the afternoons after school ends.

 The students' participation is voluntary.
 The activities include sports, music, drama, art, handicrafts and others.
 They usually take place at the school.